See below for details, or jump to our online registration.

 Chamber Ensemble excerpts:

-Tuition for the year is $300, refundable until October 6.
-Members of the Chamber Ensemble and new members of the Intermediate Ensemble must add a non-refundable $15 audition fee.
+Tuition for the year is $300, refundable until October 5.
+Prospective new members of the Chamber Ensemble or Intermediate Ensemble must add a non-refundable $15 audition fee.
 Checks should be payable to College Park Arts Exchange (CPAE).

 The CPYO will try to provide financial assistance as necessary to allow every qualified and motivated young musician to participate.
 You can send your confidential inquiry regarding financial assistance to firstname.lastname@example.org.